RELATIONSHIP DNA ANALYSIS

 During the collection appointment, a Relationship Case Submission form will need to be completed.
 We will inquire about the name of the individual to receive the report.
 The LSD&FC team will meet you, ensure completion of the form, photograph you and verify the identity of all individuals to be tested.
 We will collect a DNA sample from each person with a cotton tipped swab by gently rubbing inside the mouth to collect skin (epithelial) cells.

-Payment can be made onsite in the form of the following via POS.
+Payment can be made onsite via transfer or with cash.